-The Research Group of Christine Thomas @ Brandeis University
+The Research Group of Christine Thomas @ THE Ohio State University

 Christine M. Thomas